Introduction to How Electricity Works

 In an electrical circuit, the number of electrons in motion is called the amperage or current, and it's measured in amps.
 The "pressure" pushing the electrons along is called the voltage and is measured in volts.
 For instance, a generator spinning at 1,000 rotations per minute might produce 1 amp at 6 volts.
 The 1 amp is the number of electrons moving (1 amp physically means that 6.24 x 1018 electrons move through a wire every second), and the voltage is the amount of pressure behind those electrons.

-A generator may get your electrons moving along, but you'll need an electrical circuit to do anything with it.
+Of course, using a generator to make electricity is just the beginning.
+After you get your electrons moving along, you'll need an electrical circuit to do anything with it.
 Find out why next.

 Electrical Circuits